maxmind/MaxMind-DB-Reader-java/README.md

 applications, we suggest creating one `Reader` object and sharing that among threads.

+## Common Problems ##

+### File Lock on Windows ###

+By default, this API uses the `MEMORY_MAP` mode, which memory maps the file.
+On Windows, this may create an exclusive lock on the file that prevents it from being renamed or deleted.
+Due to the implementation of memory mapping in Java, this lock will not be released when the `DatabaseReader` is closed; it will only be released when the object and the `MappedByteBuffer` it uses are garbage collected.
+Older JVM versions may also not release the lock on exit.

+To work around this problem, use the `MEMORY` mode or try upgrading your JVM version.
+You may also call `System.gc()` after dereferencing the `DatabaseReader` object to encourage the JVM to garbage collect sooner.

 ## Format ##

 The MaxMind DB format is an open format for quickly mapping IP addresses to